marcinm1980/sqlstudio/README.md

-# MySQL Workbench
+# MySql Studio

 Copyright (c) 2007, 2025, Oracle and/or its affiliates.

-This is a release of [MySQL Workbench](https://mysqlworkbench.org), a graphical tool for working with MySQL servers and databases.
+This is a release of [MySql Studio](https://mysqlworkbench.org), a graphical tool for working with MySQL servers and databases.

 ![Home screen on Windows](https://dev.mysql.com/doc/workbench/en/images/wb-home-screen-new.png)